Center for Human-Compatible Artificial Intelligence

-The Center for Human-Compatible Artificial Intelligence (CHAI) is a research center at the University of California, Berkeley focusing on advanced artificial intelligence (AI) safety methods.
-The center was founded in 2016 by a group of academics led by Berkeley computer science professor and AI expert Stuart J. Russell.
-Russell is known for co-authoring the widely used AI textbook Artificial Intelligence: A Modern Approach.
+The Center for Human-Compatible Artificial Intelligence (CHAI) is a research center at the University of California, Berkeley focusing on artificial intelligence (AI) safety and value alignment.
+The center was founded in August 2016 by a group of academics led by Berkeley computer science professor Stuart J. Russell.

+Organization and funding

-CHAI's faculty membership includes Russell, Pieter Abbeel and Anca Dragan from Berkeley, Bart Selman and Joseph Halpern from Cornell, Michael Wellman and Satinder Singh Baveja from the University of Michigan, and Tom Griffiths and Tania Lombrozo from Princeton.
-In 2016, the Open Philanthropy Project (OpenPhil) recommended that Good Ventures provide CHAI support of $5,555,550 over five years.
-CHAI has since received additional grants from OpenPhil and Good Ventures of over $12,000,000, including for collaborations with the World Economic Forum and Global AI Council.
+CHAI's faculty affiliates have included Russell, Pieter Abbeel and Anca Dragan from Berkeley, Bart Selman and Joseph Halpern from Cornell, Michael Wellman and Satinder Singh Baveja from the University of Michigan, and Tom Griffiths and Tania Lombrozo from Princeton.

+In 2016, the Open Philanthropy Project (OpenPhil) recommended a grant of $5,555,550 over five years to UC Berkeley to support CHAI's launch.
+OpenPhil subsequently recommended $200,000 in support for CHAI over two years in November 2019.
+In January 2021, it recommended a five-year renewal grant of $11,355,246.
+In April 2020, OpenPhil separately recommended a grant of up to $50,000 to the World Economic Forum for a Global AI Council workshop co-developed with CHAI.

 Research

-CHAI's approach to AI safety research focuses on value alignment strategies, particularly inverse reinforcement learning, in which the AI infers human values from observing human behavior.
-It has also worked on modeling human-machine interaction in scenarios where intelligent machines have an "off-switch" that they are capable of overriding.
+The center studies how AI systems can pursue specified objectives in ways that conflict with human intentions.
+CHAI's approach to AI safety research focuses on value alignment strategies, particularly inverse reinforcement learning, in which an AI system infers human preferences from observing human behavior.

+In 2016, Dylan Hadfield-Menell, Dragan, Abbeel and Russell introduced cooperative inverse reinforcement learning (CIRL).
+The framework models a human and a robot as cooperating to maximize the human's reward, while the robot initially does not know the reward function.
+It allows the human to teach and the robot to seek information, rather than treating learning solely as observation of human behavior.

+The center has also worked on modeling human-machine interaction in scenarios where intelligent machines have an "off-switch" that they are capable of overriding.
+The 2017 paper "The Off-Switch Game" analyzes how uncertainty about an action's value can give a robot an incentive to allow a human to switch it off; the human's decision provides information about that value.
+In Human Compatible (2019), Russell explains that the model's results depend on assumptions about human behavior; allowing for human error can reduce the robot's incentive to defer to a person.